Ananym/welcome-to-nexus/combat/where-to-hunt.md

 ATG has some mechanics allowing you to hunt with allies of different strengths.
 You're able to enter your highest tier plus the two tiers underneath.
 Entering a lower tier will penalize your stats and experience gain.
 However, it can often be more effective to hunt in a lower-than-highest tier due to the lower monster armor and vitality.

-(The way this system has been implemented has been deeply unhealthy for the game, as it encourages staying in ATG5 as long as physically possible using microtransactions to store experience - and even taking a higher mark and reducing your stats to remain in the desired tier.
-This sucks for everyone involved except for Kru, who benefit from all the extra envelope sales.)
+?> **Opinion Alert**: The way this system has been implemented has been deeply unhealthy for the game, as it encourages staying in ATG5 as long as physically possible using microtransactions to store experience - and even taking a higher mark and reducing your stats to remain in the desired tier.
+This style of hunting predominantly using your fighter's lower caves is extremely dull and creates hunting dead-zones at higher ranks.
+This sucks for everyone involved except for Kru, who benefit from all the extra envelope sales.

 The minimum stats to enter each ATG tier are as follows: